B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 What is the Ideal Episode Length for B2B Podcasts?

-Podcast episode length matters, especially when your audience is juggling meetings, commutes, or quick work breaks.
+Podcast episode length matters, particularly when your audience is juggling meetings, commutes, or quick work breaks.
 At Content Allies, we consistently see episodes under 30 minutes deliver 50% or higher consumption rates among B2B listeners because they fit neatly into daily routines without losing depth.

 Most podcasts, including business shows, land in the 20–40 minute range, according to Buzzsprout and industry distribution data.
 In B2B formats, particularly marketing or strategy topics, that balance allows enough time to deliver insight without overextending attention.